 Following the rules of the spots where you are photographing

-Remember, no matter how long your lens is it does not grant you an exception to rules.
+Remember, no matter how long your lens is, it does not grant you an exception to rules.
 So don’t become wild amongst the wild!

 Become a Naturalist

 Because if you want to capture nature, you have to mingle with it first.
 So the tip is to become a Naturalist and get to know your surroundings before lifting the camera.
 Wildlife is not just about the right light or ISO, but it is also about the right moment.
-So, find out what animal you can find and how they live to capture the best shots at the most amazing time.
+So, find out what animal you can find and how they live to capture the best shots at the most fantastic time.

 To make your wildlife images look real with a long lens, make them sharp.
 For this, you will require a fast shutter speed.
-So follow this rule of thumb which involves setting a shutter speed at least as fast as Len’s length.
+So follow this rule of thumb, which involves setting a shutter speed at least as fast as Len’s length.

 Animals are mostly in constant motion.
 Birds usually fly, kangaroos hop by, elephants swirl, and horses run.
 But to make these activities extraordinary, show these movements in the form of a motion blur.